Chart Tests

 Error: pod my-website-nginx-test failed

-Since tests are Helm hooks, it’s worth noting that if you want to create multiple tests for a chart, if required, you can make sure these run in a certain order, by using helm.sh/hook-weight
+Since tests are Helm hooks, it’s worth noting that if you want to create multiple tests for a chart, you can specify the order of execution using helm.sh/hook-weight

-Also, remember that hooks (hence tests too) create Kubernetes objects that can get left behind.
+Also, remember that hooks create Kubernetes objects that can be left behind.
 For example, in this case, the tests create some pods that, although they run once, still show up in kubectl get pods commands.

 NAME READY STATUS RESTARTS AGE